outde-xyz/website/content/Discussions/2020-02-19_graf_underappreciated_unboundedness.md

 We could now take deep plunge into the merits of the plea for performance or the specter of speculation, but in the spirit of the *Underappreciated arguments* series we'll simply avoid all of that by presenting an alternative argument for unboundedness that sidesteps the issues of the standard argument.
 Spoilers: it's all about the rich combinatorics of syntax and how those are best described.
+I'll present a very concrete example, but the general thrust of the argument goes back to @Savitch93, who worked it out in a more abstract, mathematical setting with theorems and proofs.

 ## Unboundedness is both red and a herring